jeremiahmarks/CIA/README.md

 browser, upload the image, navigate to the product on the store front, take a screenshot, and then do the next in queue or close the browser.

+#GUI

+While this is something that scares me as a task, if I want many people to be able to use this, I will need to put a GUI on it.
+I will likely try to make it easy to switch between one gui and another by returning information from sequences